osg-htc/osg-htc.github.io/campus-cyberinfrastructure.md

 <h1>Campus Cyberinfrastructure Award Recipients Power the Open Science Grid</h1>

 <iframe width="100%" height="500px" frameBorder="0" src="https://map.opensciencegrid.org/map/iframe?view=CCStar#38.61687,-97.86621|4|hybrid"></iframe>
+The map above shows the CC* campusus contributing to the Open Science Grid that have their compute entry point in place with the OSG.
+(Additional campuses  onboarding to the OSG are not yet displayed).

 <h2>292 Million Core Hours Contributed by CC* Campuses</h2>

-Campus Cyberinfrastructure (CC*) award recipients provide a termendous value to the Open Science Grid in support of scientific research.
-In 2020 campuses with a CC* award contributed over <a href="https://gracc.opensciencegrid.org/d/000000074/gracc-home" target="_blank"> <b>292 millon core hours to researchers using distributed high throughput computing (dHTC).</b></a> These campus cyberinfrastructures supported over 186 scientific research projects in fields of study such as medical sciences, evolutionary sciences, bio statistics, physics and many more.
-This campus support thoughout the United States contributed to the advancement of science.
+Campus Cyberinfrastructure (CC*) award recipients provide a tremendous value to the Open Science Grid in support of scientific research.
+In 2020, campuses with a CC* award contributed over <a href="https://gracc.opensciencegrid.org/d/000000074/gracc-home" target="_blank"> <b>292 millon core hours to researchers using distributed high throughput computing (dHTC).</b></a> These campus cyberinfrastructures supported over 186 scientific research projects in fields of study such as medical sciences, evolutionary sciences, bio statistics, physics and many more.
+This campus support thoughout the United States contributed to the advancement of science and to researchers both on and off their campuses.

-The type of inquiry ranged broadly; a small sampling includes:
+The type of inquiry that these award winners supported ranged broadly; a small sampling includes:
 - COVID-19 research
 - virtual screensing for pain relief compounds
 - light production in heavy-ion collisions
 - genomic tools to understand the evolutionary process of marine invasion
 - network optimization for large-scale scientific workflow

-The map above shows the CC* campusus contributing to the Open Science Grid that have their compute entry point with the OSG in place.
-(Additional campuses  onboarding to the OSG are not displayed).
-The OSG team actively works with campuses to integrate campuses smoothly into the OSG.

 <h2>The CC* Program</h2>
 The National Science (NSF) Foundation supports the Open Science Grid and campuses that contribute resources to it.
 For 2021 the National Science Foundation funds the <a href="https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=504748" target="_blank"> Campus Cyberinfrastructure (CC*) program (NSF 21-528).</a>